Tazewell County Green Initiatives

 The five areas of focus are:

-- Food Waste Diversion: partnering with the GITM Foundation to promote food recovery and food scrap diversion to compost.
+- Food Waste Diversion: coordinating the Good Food Recovery program to promote food recovery and food scrap diversion to compost.

 - Special Events: providing recycling and composting opportunities during community festivals.

 - Multi-Family Dwellings: increasing the ability of residents of apartment complexes to recycle.

 - Industrial, Commercial, and Institutional: providing opportunities for large scale recycling.

 - Education and Awareness: increase education and public information about the need to recycle and compost.